yaikobzeray/dev-journal/activity_log.md

 Explored Flutter Navigator 2.0 for declarative routing.
 More complex than Navigator 1.0 but much more powerful.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Monday, 04 March 2024 — Entry 3

+Updated all project dependencies and reviewed changelogs for breaking changes.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*